FeastFramework/framework/docs/json-standalone.md

     public DateTime $timestamp;
     #[JsonItem(included: false)]
     public string $notIncluded;
+    #[JsonItem(omitEmpty: true)]
+    public string $emptyNotIncluded = '';
 ```

-This class has five properties.
+This class has six properties.
 The first, `$firstName` is a string, and is pulled from the `first_name` key.
 The second
 property is `$lastName` and behaves the same as `$firstName`.
 The third property is an array.
 This array contains other
 items of the same class.
 These items will marshal or unmarshal through all layers.
 The fourth property is an instance
 of `DateTime`.
 The fifth property, `$notIncluded` is a string that is pulled from `notIncluded` in the JSON, but will
 NOT be marshalled back into JSON.
+The sixth property, `$emptyNotIncluded` will not be marshalled back into JSON if no
+value was set.

 Sample string below: